openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Mirror_Kinematic_45_v2/Readme.md

 * Done!

 ### Tutorial with images
+**Note:
-**The previous version of this module used a metal plate instead of the 3D printed plate.
+The previous version of this module used a metal plate instead of the 3D printed plate.
 We got rid of the metal plates, since they are not generally available.
-Other than the, the assembly is still the same - have a look in step 8.**
+Other than the, the assembly is still the same - have a look in step 8.
+The metal plates limit the play between the magnets and screws, so it might be a more stable solution.
+However, they are not generally available components (We had them custom cut in a mechanical workshop).**

 1. All parts for this model
 <p align="center">